backstage/backstage/.changeset/big-seals-drum.md

 ---
-'@backstage/plugin-scaffolder-react': patch
 '@backstage/plugin-home': patch
 ---

-Added missing exports to surface recently added plugin changes as follows:
+Added missing exports to surface recently added plugin in `@backstage/plugin-home`
-`@backstage/plugin-scaffolder-react`

-- add exports needed to override template styles for `BackstageTemplateStepper` and `ScaffolderReactTemplateCategoryPicker`

-`@backstage/plugin-home`

 - add exports needed to have a valid `import { QuickStartCard } from '@backstage/plugin-home';`